arogozhnikov/arogozhnikov.github.io/_remarks/2015-11-29-using-fortran-from-python.markdown

 ## F2py

 Fortran magic uses `f2py` under the hood. `f2py` currently is a part of `numpy` installation.
-That's the function you need to get `openmp + fortan 90` working with python:
+That's the function you need to get `openmp + fortran 90` working with python:

 <pre>
 def compile_fortran(source, module_name, extra_args=''):